See Credit Details Below

 This two-day program is a fundamental securities law primer for attorneys.
 Designed to illuminate how securities attorneys can solve practical problems that arise in the context of today’s public and private offerings, each segment will emphasize the legislative basis and real-world best practices every attorney should know.

-This program will provide an introduction to securities laws, the basic aspects of the U.S. federal securities laws, and the interplay among the Securities Act of 1933, the Securities Exchange Act of 1934, related SEC regulations, and other significant legislative and regulatory changes and proposals.
-There will also be discussions related to SEC reporting, mergers and acquisitions, and other common corporate transactions.
-Attendees will be able to review the regulatory scheme for proxy solicitations in the age of corporate activism, how the federal securities laws apply to mergers and acquisitions, and the issues of individual liability for corporate officers and other insiders.
+Attendees will be given an introduction to the basic aspects of the U.S. federal securities laws, and the interplay among the Securities Act of 1933, the Securities Exchange Act of 1934, related SEC regulations, and other significant legislative and regulatory changes and proposals.
+They will have the opportunity to examine issues related to SEC reporting, mergers and acquisitions, and other common corporate transactions.
+Attendees will also be able to review the regulatory scheme for proxy solicitations in the age of corporate activism, how the federal securities laws apply to mergers and acquisitions, and the issues of individual liability for corporate officers and other insiders.

 What You Will Learn